 Solar ovens, as you might have already guessed, use the solar oven setup.
 This is effectively a box that has one side open to allow sunlight in.
 Inside the box is covered with mirrors or other reflective material to direct the rays at a pot or pan.
 Solar ovens are probably the most versatile of the solar cooking options.
 They can do anything that a traditional oven can do.

 No Fuel Required

 The first and most noticable advantage of solar cooking is that they don’t require any sort of fuel.
-As long as the sun as shining, you can cook food.
+As long as the sun as shining, you can cook food, foraged or brought from home.
 There’s no need to carry around canisters of fuel or wood.

 Cleanup is Easy